Moon Ga-young: 2005–2010: Early career as child actress and model

-2011–2016: Teen roles, transition into adulthood and career breakthrough
+2011–2016: Teen roles and transition to more mature roles

-She was well-loved for her portrayal of Jung-hyun, the little sister of Lee Shin (acted by Jung Yong-hwa) in MBC's Wednesday-Thursday drama Heartstrings (2011), directed by Pyo Min-soo and scripted by Lee Myung-sook.
+She was well-loved for her portrayal of Jung-hyun, the little sister of Lee Shin (acted by Jung Yong-hwa) in MBC TV Wednesday-Thursday drama Heartstrings (2011), directed by Pyo Min-soo and scripted by Lee Myung-sook.

-When she was a high school girl, Moon acted as mysterious girl Seohyun in Lee Si-young's Killer Toon, directed by Kim Yong-gyun and released on June 27, 2013.
-This breakthrough performance significantly contributed to her rise in popularity.

-In 2013, Moon was cast in KBS's weekend drama Wang's Family, a series written by Moon Young-nam and directed by Jin Hyun-wook.
-In the show, Moon portrayed the character Wang Hae-bak, who is the fourth daughter of the Wang family.
-Hae-bak, a high school student, is constantly absorbed in her smartphone and rarely engages in conversations with her family members.
-However, she surprises everyone with her exceptional academic performance and her knack for making things happen.
+While in high school, Moon made her mark as the mysterious character Seohyun in Lee Si-young's Killer Toon, directed by Kim Yong-gyun and released on June 27, 2013.
+This breakthrough role significantly boosted her prominence.
+In 2013, she was also cast in the KBS TV weekend drama Wang's Family, written by Moon Young-nam and directed by Jin Hyun-wook.
+Moon portrayed Wang Hae-bak, the fourth daughter of the Wang family, who, despite being a high school student absorbed in her smartphone and rarely communicating with her family, impresses everyone with her exceptional academic performance and resourcefulness.